 Quite often, it’s a prospective client, or an entrepreneur in one of the places I hang out and share advice or answer questions from time to time, who wants to know about advice they’ve been given by someone else.
 And I tell them it’s bad, and why.

-But today … SMH … y’all today I saw a post about SEO from one of these “experts” come across my timeline on social media.
-They shared this bad tip right on their own page, which is going out at least to their 1500 followers or so (and this is just to point out, the number of followers someone has doesn’t mean their information is always solid.)
+But today … SMH … y’all today I saw a post about SEO from one of these self-proclaimed SEO “experts” (fakexpert) come across my timeline on social media.
+They shared this really bad tip right on their own profile, which is going out at least to their 1500 followers or so (and this is just to point out, the number of followers someone has doesn’t mean they’re an expert!)

-I follow various topics and hashtags so that I can keep up with industry news, so it’s not uncommon that in additional to the highly reputable sources I follow, someone else will come across my feed that I’ve not yet connected to.
+I follow various topics and hashtags to keep up with industry news, so it’s not uncommon that in addition to highly reputable sources I follow, someone else will come across my feed.

 BUT …